Collection Development Policy

 • Out-of-scope: Incomplete serials holdings, low-use items, or titles that are superseded by later editions in the collection.
 Out-of-scope determinations are based on our core collecting areas and our archival mission.

-• Care: Technologies required to access items are outdated, or environmental storage requirements that the Libraries cannot meet.
+• Care: Technologies required to access items are outdated or environmental storage requirements that the Libraries cannot meet.

 Items flagged for deaccessioning based on the above criteria will be posted on the Libraries’ website for one month to allow for faculty review and comments before removal from the Libraries’ collections.
 Retained items will be returned to library stacks after any necessary treatment(s).
-Deaccessioned materials will be offered to Better World Books (a company that funds literacy projects in the United States and around the world) or similar organizations.
+Deaccessioned materials will be offered to Better World Books (a company that funds literacy projects in the United States and worldwide) or similar organizations.
 Any remaining items will be recycled.
 Libraries staff may not personally profit from any deaccessioning activities.

 Generally, routine deaccessioning activity will not exceed 2% of the total collection size in any given year.
 Any projects which fall outside of the above criteria for “routine deaccessioning” are approved by the Libraries administration in consultation with relevant faculty.